 - CS 464/664: Randomized Algorithms Rao Kosaraju

-- ECE 651: Random Signal Analysis Sanjeev Khudanpur
+- ECE 651: Random Signal Analysis Archana Venkataraman

 Beyond these basic courses, JHU offers many relevant advanced courses on prob/stats theory, Markov chains, FFT and wavelet transforms, stochastic processes, discrete and continuous optimization, streaming and parallel algorithms, etc. See the course search engine.